 Like a giant-sized amphitheater on Chile’s Pacific coast, Valparaiso is a stunning setting to admire the sea.
 Just don’t forget to turn back around to take in the spectacle of the city itself.
 With its funiculars zipping up and its steep slopes filled with vibrantly painted houses of every color, it’s one of Latin America’s most scenic and immediately recognizable cities.
 Sure, lots of cruise ships may call Valparaiso a port of call.
 But most of their passengers disembark for only a few hours while the nearby resort town of Viña del Mar takes in far more overnight guests.

 So much of Southeast Asia is packed with tourists – and with good reason!
 The region is famous for its fiery food, beautiful beaches, and low-cost resorts.
+It’s a low-cost destination, especially when you come across cheap flight deals.
 Off the well-beaten path but well worth making a beeline for is the capital city of Laos, Vientiane.
-French colonial architecture, glimmering Buddhist temples, and gorgeously glowing sunsets on the Mekong River are the key eye candy elements here.
+French colonial architecture, glimmering Buddhist temples, and gorgeously glowing sunsets on the Mekong River are the key eye-candy elements here.
 The population is low (around 200,000), but as the nation’s capital, a number of ‘locals’ are diplomats from around the world stationed at embassies and consulates.
 And as it’s such a pleasant place to be (low crime, unbelievably gracious people), a number of major development agencies and NGOs keep Vientiane as their regional or even global HQ.
 So a visit to a local shop may reveal an excellent assortment of French wines, German beers, Japanese cooking ingredients, etc. and a night out on the town could mean sharing a freshly baked pizza as good as any in Italy or more typical Lao dishes – or a mix!

 What’s your favorite off-the-radar city?
 We’d love it if you shared your top choices for urban breaks in the comments.